Ingrid Jonker: The House in Plumstead

-With six months, however, Abraham purchased a larger house in Plumstead and his daughters moved in with him permanently.
+Within six months, Abraham purchased a larger house in Plumstead and his daughters moved in with him permanently.
 Almost immediately, Anna and Ingrid's relationship with Lulu changed.
-Anna Jonker later recalled, "One of the first things that Lulu's mother said to me was that there were very important guests coming to dinner and that Ingrid and I should eat in the kitchen.
+Anna later recalled, "One of the first things that Lulu's mother said to me was that there were very important guests coming to dinner and that Ingrid and I should eat in the kitchen.
 We didn't mind, because we wouldn't have been able to talk politics with the grownups in any case.
 We were quite happy to eat in the kitchen with the little ones, who at the time were still babies.
 But then she went up the stairs and said, 'We feel – we feel- you grew up in the back streets.
 You will put your father to shame at the table.'
 Ouma lived until just before Ingrid got married, but we saw very little of her.
 She was coming to visit us in the big house in Plumstead, for example, shortly after we had gone to live in Cape Town.
 But then – the night before we were to fetch Ouma – my stepmother said no, we can't fetch her, because her mother was also coming to Cape Town and there wouldn't be enough space at the table!"

-Mrs. Huibrecht Steenkamp later recalled, "I soon saw that Lulu was just the kind of stepmother I had expected her to be.
+Huibrecht Steenkamp said, "I soon saw that Lulu was just the kind of stepmother I had expected her to be.
 They were completely deprived, those two children – Ingrid and Anna.
 Their father was heavily involved in politics at the time.
 He was a member of parliament and was often away from home.
 He really led a very busy life."

 According to Louise Viljoen, "Although Abraham Jonker has been portrayed as the archetypal Apartheid politician in the minds of those who know of the political tension that existed between him and his daughter, he had a chequered political career.
 In the election that brought D.F.
 Malan's National Party to power in 1948, he won a seat in Parliament as a member of General Smuts's United Party.
 Together with other dissidents he formed the Conservative Party in 1954, but crossed the floor in 1956 to join the National Party.
 Many of his contemporaries spoke of him as a political opportunist and a turncoat.
 Whether Abraham Jonker's changing political views were the result of careerism or inner conviction, they would bring him into open confrontation with his daughter."

-According to Anna Jonker, however, "Before her marriage Ingrid was a very spiritual and idealistic young girl, without strong political convictions.
+According to Anna, however, "Before her marriage Ingrid was a very spiritual and idealistic young girl, without strong political convictions.
 Because when Pa was Pro-United Party, we all helped to canvass.
 And the next year, we would canvass again and the people would say, 'Weren't you working for a different Party last year?'
 It was very embarrassing, you know."